morgskav/Free_the_AI/README.md

 >**"Putting the L back in LLM - Language Matters because AI implementation is a communicative act"**

-The IMK Model Menagerie is part of a strategic initiative that challenges the narrative that AI will replace language professionals.
-With the managerie, we can show how trained linguists and communication experts can take a leading role in shaping, developing, and deploying AI systems.
-By combining technical understanding with linguistic expertise, we empower a new generation of professionals to curate domain-specific AI models, evaluate their impact, and help define entirely new career paths.
+The IMK Model Menagerie is part of a strategic initiative that challenges the narrative that AI will replace professionals.
+With the managerie, we can show how trained linguists and communication experts in collaboration with domain experts can take a leading role in shaping, developing, and deploying AI systems.
+By combining technical understanding with linguistic expertise, we empower professionals to curate domain-specific AI models, evaluate their impact, and help define entirely new career paths.

 ### What Is the IMK Model Menagerie?